-Additionally, there may be interactions with other medications, such as blood thinners, that can lead to adverse effects.
+Additionally, interactions with other medications, such as blood thinners, may lead to adverse effects.

 Pregnant or breastfeeding women should also avoid cannabinoid supplementation, as it may cause harm to the developing fetus or infant.
-Although research on the long-term effects of cannabinoids is limited, it is important to consult with a healthcare professional before beginning supplementation to ensure safety and effectiveness.
+Although research on the long-term effects of cannabinoids is limited, consulting with a healthcare professional before beginning supplementation is essential to ensure safety and effectiveness.

 Can cannabinoids be addictive?

-Cannabinoids, particularly THC, can have addictive properties.
+Cannabinoids, notably THC, can have addictive properties.
 THC activates the brain’s reward system, leading to feelings of pleasure and euphoria, which can lead to repeated use and eventual dependence.

 However, not all individuals who use cannabinoids become addicted, and the risk of addiction may vary based on genetics, environment, and frequency of use.
 Additionally, CBD and other non-intoxicating cannabinoids do not have addictive properties.

-It is important to use cannabinoids responsibly and under the guidance of a healthcare professional to minimize the risk of addiction.
+It is essential to use cannabinoids responsibly and under the guidance of a healthcare professional to minimize the risk of addiction.